STRAND Cost Share Program

 - Optix – soil pH (or comparable brand)

 THE APPLICATION PROCESS IS SIMPLE WITH QUICK APPROVAL AND NOTIFICATION.

 All farmers in the Western Lake Erie Basin are eligible.
 Project funds will be available on a first-come, first-served basis until the funds are spent or late 2021.
 Individual data remains confidential.

 Prior to payment of the awarded contract, the applicant must have an approved nutrient management plan for the proposed acres and a MAEAP Cropping Assessment completed within the last 3 years.
 Local MAEAP technicians will provide assistance to meet this requirement.

-Applications will be available at the Monroe Conservation District beginning Wednesday, February 20th.
 There will be two informational meetings for producers to provide details and answer any questions regarding the program and eligibility.
 These meetings will be hosted at the Monroe Conservation District on Tuesday, February 26 at 10:00 am and on Thursday, February 28 at 6:00 pm.

 Please contact the Monroe Conservation District with questions (734)-241-8540 Ext.
 5, 1137 South Telegraph Road Monroe, Michigan 48161

 New Funding!
 S.S.
 Lapointe Drain Watershed Improvement funds awarded.
 Details will be announced September 2019.

 Details regrading the next funding cycle will be released in October 2019